 “Entering an already-crowded presidential race this late as a relatively no-name candidate is an utter shot in the dark, but it’s possible Moulton plans to give up on Congress entirely and use the image-bump of a presidential campaign to run for governor at the end of Charlie Baker’s second term in 2022.”
 (SN)

 Most people who recognize his name do so because he almost beat Ted Cruz in a Senate race.
 But no one likes Ted, and Beto was the loser in that contest, so there’s nothing to brag about.
 However, O’Rourke did display the ability to run a decent election campaign, and he does have some appeal.
 He might be too out there for a general election, but we’ll see.
-His fans seem to be heading over to Buttigieg since there’s some overlap (or the reverse could happen).
-We’ll find out if O’Rourke can stay in the top 5 as time goes on.
+His fans seem to be heading over to Buttigieg since there’s some overlap; O’Rourke is steadily dropping in the polls.
+We’ll find out if he can stay in the top 5 as time goes on.

 Who? “…an American politician serving as the U.S. Representative for Ohio’s 13th congressional district since 2003….
 In November 2016, Ryan launched an unsuccessful challenge to unseat Nancy Pelosi as party leader of the House Democrats….
 When he took office in January 2003, he was the youngest Democrat in the House, at 29 years of age.
 He has been reelected five times…” (Wikipedia)

 The DNC may not want to support him given his challenge to Pelosi, but he seems popular among his constituents and has a chance to translate that to national support.
 He’s educated and seems qualified; otherwise he’s unremarkable, doesn’t look like he’ll promise a lot of change, and his boring logo reflects that.
 He won’t win because the other candidates are more exciting.
 Maybe he’ll be considered for Vice President again to contrast a louder candidate, almost like a liberal Mike Pence.